 1.Why are e-portfolios important for cross-cultural learning?

 They promote reflective processes which allow maximum gains in cultural learning and perspective-taking while also integrating seamlessly with online learning activities.
-Please see more details on the benefits of eportfolios for cultural learning in what we learned from our eportfolio pilot.
+Please see more details about eportfolios in our toolkit.

 2. How is online learning relevant to cross-cultural learning?